 What I Love about Being a Psychotherapist

 I love hearing the stories of my clients.
 There is very little chance of shocking me- I've heard a full range of experiences!
 I work with the body as sometimes the body tells the story that the mouth cannot.
-I really enjoy getting to know my clients and finding out how their life experiences have affected them, and have sometimes led to carrying around a toolbox of useless or even detrimental tools that no longer help them.
+I really enjoy getting to know my clients and finding out how their life experiences have affected them, and may have led to them carrying around a toolbox of useless or even detrimental tools that no longer help them.
 I love seeing my clients make changes, become more open and flexible toward situations in their lives, heal and recover, grow and feel more confident and loving of themselves and others.
 It is wonderful to assist with this journey, and to witness the evolution.